 The GTU Moodle Precourse is required for students who are taking an online class for the first time.
-Approximately one week before the start of a semester, students receive an email containing access codes and detailed information, including simple instructions about the Moodle Precourse.
+Approximately one week before the start of a semester, students receive an email per course containing the enrollment key and helpful information, including simple instructions about the Moodle Precourse.
 This allows time for initial introductions, posting photos and getting to know GTU Moodle.

 Understanding Your Moodle Course Site

 The main course materials are found in the center of the screen.
 Forums, text, documents and links to other resources are all located in the center area.
 (Forums are online discussions.)